Serving Shropshire ยท Herefordshire ยท Welsh Borders ยท Est. 2014Helpdesk open ยท avg 14 min response01584 517 234

 • 1.
 Firewalls: Securing your internet connection.
 Ensuring you aren't exposing your server to the entire world.

 • 2.
 Secure Configuration: Changing default passwords (like 'admin/admin') and removing unused software.
+We automate this with Business Premium.

 • 3.
 User Access Control: Ensuring only the right people have access.
 Crucially, this means not using an 'Administrator' account for day-to-day emailing and browsing.